levinericzimmermann/ekme-heji.ily/README.md

 | Pythagorean accidental | `s` (for 'sharp') | `ff` (for 'double flat')|
 | additional commas | `oaa` | `ubaocb` |

-Therefore `asoaa` and `cffubaocb` would be the concatenated full pitch names.
+Therefore `asoaa` and `cffubaocb` would examples for concatenated full pitch names.

 Additional commas are described by three letters: